sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 requirement for subject anonymity.

-The _Burgerservicenummer_ (citizen service number, or _BSN_) is often used in the Netherlands as identifier for citizens or natural persons.
+The _Burgerservicenummer_ (citizen service number, or _BSN_) is often used in the Netherlands as identifier for citizens or natural persons, in particular in governmental contexts.
 The BSN is considered a public sectoral identifier in this profile.
-Note that the BSN MUST only be used by Relying Parties for Service eligible for using the BSN and the BSN SHOULD be encrypted.
+Note that the BSN MUST only be used by Relying Parties for Service eligible for using the BSN and the BSN, or token containing it, SHOULD be encrypted.

 Other public identifiers, such as the
 _Rechtspersonen en Samenwerkingsverbanden Identificatienummer_ (RSIN) or